afzbehroz/movie-library/README.md

-Yes, Google Analytics can sometimes take time to show data after setup.
-Meanwhile, let's work on the README.md.
-Here's a template to help you get started:

 Movie Library
 Project Overview
 Movie Library is a React-based web application that allows users to search for movies, view details, and manage a favorites list.
 It integrates with the OMDb API for movie data and includes features like state management with Redux Toolkit, SEO optimization, and Google Analytics integration.